pallets/flask/docs/patterns/sqlalchemy.rst

 >>> r['name']
 u'admin'

-You can also pass string of SQL statements to the :meth:`~sqlalchemy.engine.base.Connection.execute` method:
+You can also pass strings of SQL statements to the :meth:`~sqlalchemy.engine.base.Connection.execute` method:

 >>> engine.execute('select * from users where id = :1', [1]).first()